Eswact/voxlog/README.md

 ## How it works

-The app records audio and splits it into chunks based on silence detection.
-Each chunk is sent to the local server, transcribed with OpenAI's Whisper model, and displayed as a timestamped bubble.
-Transcription continues in the background even while recording.
+The app records audio continuously and splits it into chunks whenever silence is detected.
+Each chunk is sent over HTTP to the local FastAPI server, where faster-whisper transcribes it.
+Results come back as timestamped text bubbles and are appended to the transcript in real time.
+Multiple chunks can be in flight simultaneously so transcription keeps up with speech without blocking the recording.

 ## Features

 - Real-time speech-to-text with silence-based chunking
 - Turkish and English language support
+- Timestamped transcript bubbles for easy review
 - Export transcript as `.txt` or full meeting audio as `.m4a`
+- Audio chunks are joined server-side with PyAV — no ffmpeg install needed
 - Fully local — no API keys, no internet required

 ## Stack